Th-Underscore/Anime4K-Batch/README.md

 This batch script ([`set-audio-priority.bat`](./scripts/set-audio-priority.bat)) sets the default track based on language priority using `ffprobe` and `ffmpeg`.
 It remuxes the file, placing the highest priority audio track first and marking it as default.
 This is useful for ensuring media players select the desired language automatically.

-It can be triggered automatically after transcoding by using the `-set-audio-priority` flag in [`glsl-transcode.bat`](./scripts/glsl-transcode.bat).
+It can be triggered automatically after transcoding by using the `-aprioritize` flag in [`glsl-transcode.bat`](./scripts/glsl-transcode.bat).
 The language priority can be specified using the `-alang` flag in `glsl-transcode.bat`.

 **Standalone Usage / Command Line Options:**